RenewLog in

 • Enhanced legal protection

-Rathbun teamed up with Peron and started selling her brownies from his Big Top Supermarket in the Castro neighborhood of San Francisco.
-By the 1980s, she made over 50 dozen brownies a day, openly advertising them on city bulletin boards.
-While business was booming, it also attracted some unwanted attention from the police.
+Rathbun teamed up with Peron and started selling cannabis brownies in his Big Top Supermarket in the Castro district.
+By the 1980s, she was making over 50 dozen brownies a day, often with the help of cannabis donations growers would leave on her doorstep.

 Volunteering at San Francisco General Hospital, More Arrests, and Proposition P

-Here she cared for the people seeking AIDS-related treatment and supplied them with magic brownies.
-In 1986, she was awarded Volunteer of the Year by the hospital.
+Here, she cared for people seeking AIDS-related treatment.
+And her previous arrests did not deter her — she supplied them with cannabis brownies.
+In 1986, she was awarded “Volunteer of the Year” by the hospital.
 Seeing firsthand the therapeutic effects marijuana had on patients, Rathbun became a lifelong advocate for legalizing medical marijuana.

-Medical Marijuana for All: Brownie Mary’s Legacy
+Medical marijuana for all: Brownie Mary’s legacy

-With the help of Brownie Mary and fellow advocates like Dennis Peron, Proposition P passed with 79% support in 1991.
+With the help of Brownie Mary and fellow advocates like Peron, Proposition P passed with 79% support in 1991.
 The legislation recommended California adopt medical marijuana and protect physicians against penalties for prescribing it.

 Today, 37 states have legalized medical marijuana, and 21 states (plus Washington D.C.) have legalized recreational cannabis use for adults 21 years and older.
+And new generations continue to pick up the mission (and perhaps some magical brownie baking) to improve the lives of the many people who benefit from medical marijuana across the country.

 Get Your Medical Card